tanmaydatta/signzy-assignment/README.md

 ##### Requirements & Installation:

  * Mysql
- * Python 2.7 or higher
+ * Python 2.7 or higher and python-dev too.
+Run `sudo apt-get install python-dev`
  * Change the mysql user and password in `settings.py`

 ##### How to Run:
  * Run `pip install -r requirements.txt`, preferably in a virtual environment.
+If you get any mysql error, run this `sudo apt-get install libmysqlclient-dev`
  * Create database `signzy` and run `python manage.py migrate`
  * Run `python manage.py insert_in_db`
  * Run `python manage.py runserver`